Frozen Frames

 So, naturally, when I got my very own camera, I was quite excited.
 I took it to college every single day for the next two years, whether or not it was required of me to report anything that was happening there!
 I loved that I could click the same picture innumerable times until I got it right.
 I loved that I didn't have to send the roll of film to be developed.
 I didn't have to wait for the prints to tell me that I had taken a handful of shots in a weird tilted angle or with the flash shining brighter than the sun!

 It seems unbelievable today that I am talking of a time that was just ten years ago, doesn't it?
-We live at a time where it is commonplace to casually click pictures of everything from our food to our painted feet.
+Now it is commonplace to casually click pictures of everything from our food to our painted feet.
 Click, delete - click, edit, post!
 It's as simple as that!
-But back in my WCC days, I felt like I had unleashed a super power!
+But back in my WCC days, I felt like I had unleashed a superpower!

 My camera was an extremely prized possession for me, and I handled it with great care.
 If my sister (who was then about nine) asked me if she could borrow the camera, I would insist that she put her hand through the safety loop first.
 I also clearly remember a day (when we were on our trip to Goa), a friend of mine dropped my camera and I'd felt shocked, sad, angry and a lot of other emotions, all at once!